 NZ Esri Young Scholar

-The focus of the Esri Young Scholars Awards is on international students.
-Esri's global partners nominate 25 university students from around the world for excellence in relation to a GIS project.
+The Esri Young Scholar Award is about recognising the very best GIS students around the globe.
+Every year, Esri's global partners nominate 25 university students for excellence in relation to a GIS project.
 These projects include comprehensive research papers, software development, impactful maps, and apps that promote education, conservation, disaster response, and urban planning.